January 27, 2021

-Forget the distilled content of the ‘bums on seats’ employee training of the past.
-EdApp’s editable course library is a thankful move away from the ‘distilled’ training content that may have only been subjected to updates on a yearly or five yearly basis.
+Forget the distilled content of the ‘bums on seats’ employee types of training of the past.
+EdApp’s editable course library is a thankful move away from the ‘distilled’ training content that may have only been subjected to updates on a yearly or five-yearly basis.

-Quality content is key in training or in any learning pursuit.
-Providing it is structured around clear learning objectives, quality content drives engagement and deliver results.
-EdApp’s editable course library means content can be customised and updated to meet the changing objectives of the training quickly and efficiently.
+Quality content is key in training or in any learning pursuit whether it’s for job-training or procedural knowledge or it’s for new employees or tenured ones.
+Providing employee development programs structured around clear learning objectives, quality content drives engagement and delivers results.
+EdApp’s editable course library means content can be customized and updated to meet the changing objectives of the training quickly and efficiently.

 It is clear that the needs of the learner remain central in these features.

-Due to its power to enrich and connect, it’s timely to return to finding and keeping the human element in employee training.
+Due to its power to enrich and connect, it’s time to return to finding and keeping the human element in skills-training.
 Marked by their intensively human features, this can be identified as including:

-By the way, EdApp is completely free.
+By the way, EdApp’s learning management system is completely free.
 And this might be the happiest human element of all.